-Please remember that emails, texts, cell phones and social media are not secure ways of communication.
+Please remember that emails, texts, cell phones, and social media are not secure means of communication.

-Any form of communication may become part of your clinical file as per our standards of practice.
+Any form of communication may become part of your clinical file per our standards of practice.

-Social Media is a forum to network and share information that may be relevant to the public.
-Therapists will not share any information about their clients.
-If you are on social media, it’s important to remember that posts/ comments are not private in nature and may be used by others.
-Your therapist may see your posts if you are an active member of any of the same groups.
-If this is a concern to you, please speak with your therapist.
+Social Media: Social Media is a forum to network and share information that may be relevant to the public.
+Therapists will not share any information about their clients on social media.
+It is important to remember that posts/ comments are not private.
+Your therapist may see your posts if you are an active member of the same groups.
+If you comment on Maternal Health Niagara's social media page, we can not respond to those comments.
+We recognize the importance of sharing resources with others.
+Some people may share our pages or tag it; please know that this is your choice.
+If this concerns you, please speak with your therapist.

-Social Workers have strict professional guidelines that we need to adhere to, as such we are not able to be connected, i.e.:“friends" with anyone on social media.
+Therapists have strict professional guidelines we must adhere to; as such, we cannot be "friends" with our clients on social media.

 File Closure: If you have not attended therapy in 2 months, your therapist will attempt to contact you via email to offer you a closing visit before your file is closed.
 If we do not receive your response, we will recognize this as an indicator that you no longer need service.